timdodd/angular-devday/README.md

 *What is a Component?*

 Definition: A component is a directive with a template.

-There are 3 types of directives, Components, Structural and
+There are 3 types of directives:
+ - Components (directives with a template)
+ - Structural (adds/removes elements from the DOM ie. *ngIf, *ngFor)
+ - Attribute  (change the appearance or behavior of an element, component, or another directive ie. highlighting)

 Best Practice: Components normally have element selectors.
 Element selector should be named in kabab case (w3c).
 Selectors should be prefixed to avoid name conflicts.